gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p4.md

 # Review
 * Our job doesn't stop with just time series.
 Users need context to understand what else is going on.
+* Spent some quality time labeling your charts with titles, subtitles, and whatever else you can find.
 * Colocating event data into time series charts helps our user know what might've changed.
 * The data in our charts can be improved with normal, expected, or objective values to orient the user.
 * Coupling alert information can speed incident response.